Text messaging: Uses

-It is a very influential and powerful tool in the Philippines, where the average user sends 10–12 text messages a day.
-The Philippines alone sends on average over 1 billion text messages a day, more than the annual average SMS volume of the countries in Europe, and even China and India.
-SMS is hugely popular in India, where youngsters often exchange many text messages, and companies provide alerts, infotainment, news, cricket scores updates, railway/airline booking, mobile billing, and banking services on SMS.
+It has been a very influential and powerful tool in the Philippines, where in 2008 the average user sent 10–12 text messages a day.
+The same year, the Philippines alone sent on average over 1 billion text messages a day, more than the annual average SMS volume of the countries in Europe, and even China and India.
+SMS saw hugely popular in India, where youngsters often exchanged many text messages, and companies provide alerts, infotainment, news, cricket scores updates, railway/airline booking, mobile billing, and banking services on SMS.

 Similarly, in 2008, text messaging played a primary role in the implication of former Detroit Mayor Kwame Kilpatrick in an SMS sex scandal.
 Short messages are particularly popular among young urbanites.
 In many markets, the service is comparatively cheap.
 For example, in Australia, a message typically costs between A$0.20 and $0.25 to send (some prepaid services charge $0.01 between their own phones), compared with a voice call, which costs somewhere between $0.40 and $2.00 per minute (commonly charged in half-minute blocks).
 The service is enormously profitable to the service providers.
 At a typical length of only 190 bytes (including protocol overhead), more than 350 of these messages per minute can be transmitted at the same data rate as a usual voice call (9 kbit/s).
 There are also free SMS services available, which are often sponsored, that allow sending and receiving SMS from a PC connected to the Internet.
-Mobile service providers in New Zealand, such as Vodafone and Telecom NZ, provide up to 2000 SMS messages for NZ$10 per month.
-Users on these plans send on average 1500 SMS messages every month.
-Text messaging has become so popular that advertising agencies and advertisers are now jumping into the text messaging business.
+Mobile service providers in New Zealand, such as One NZ and Spark New Zealand, provided up to 2000 SMS messages for NZ$10 per month.
+Users on these plans sent on average 1500 SMS messages every month.
+Text messaging became so popular that advertising agencies and advertisers jumped into the text messaging business.
 Services that provide bulk text message sending are also becoming a popular way for clubs, associations, and advertisers to reach a group of opt-in subscribers quickly.

-Research suggests that Internet-based mobile messaging will have grown to equal the popularity of SMS in 2013, with nearly 10 trillion messages being sent through each technology.
-Services such as Facebook Messenger, Snapchat, WhatsApp and Viber have led to a decline in the use of SMS in parts of the world.
+In 2013, research suggested that Internet-based mobile messaging would grow to equal the popularity of SMS by the end of 2013, with nearly 10 trillion messages being sent through each technology.
+Services such as Facebook Messenger/WhatsApp, Signal (software), Snapchat, Telegram (software), and Viber have led to a decline in the use of SMS in parts of the world.
+A survey conducted by MetrixLabs showed that 63% of Baby Boomers, 63% of Generation X, and 67% of Generation Y said that they used instant messengers in place of texting.
+A Facebook survey showed that 65% of people surveyed thought that messaging applications made group messaging easier.

-Research has shown that women are more likely than men to use emoticons in text messages.